TheTisiboth/WebCV/README.md

 I'm using React-Leaflet in order to display a map.
 I'm using geoJSON datas, given by `https://geojson-maps.ash.ms/`.
 It helps to build a custom geoJSON.
 The resulting JSON has to be converted, thanks to this website : `http://mapster.me/right-hand-rule-geojson-fixer/`, because it's not well formated.

+## Technical details

+The project used to be created with `create-react-app`.
+We now switched to vite, in order to have a faster build.